Jean Dolores Schmidt: NCAA men's basketball tournaments

 Sister Jean gained overnight publicity outside the Loyola community after the Ramblers' upset of Miami in the 2018 NCAA men's basketball tournament.
 Her fame continued to grow after the team upset Tennessee in the round of 32, sending Loyola to their first Sweet 16 appearance in 33 years.
 The then-98-year-old nun quickly became a star in the tournament, with her bobblehead selling for more than $300 online.
 Loyola ultimately advanced to the Final Four for the first time since 1963, but were defeated by Michigan in the semifinal game.

 Sister Jean again drew national attention when Loyola appeared in the 2021 tournament.
 She had initially been barred from appearing at the tournament due to COVID-19 pandemic restrictions, but was later cleared after she received a COVID-19 vaccine.
 After reaching the round of 32 as an 8-seed, she incorporated a scouting report into her opening prayer for the game against the top-seeded Illinois Fighting Illini, a team she was reluctant to play against because she did not want to cheer against another Illinois team.
 The Ramblers went on to upset the Illini, 71–58.

 She made an appearance at the 2022 tournament after Loyola qualified for the tournament, with USA Today noting she was still in good health.
 Despite again leading the team in pre-game prayer before their first-round game against Ohio State, the Ramblers were eliminated.

 Centenarian and birthday celebrations

-Sister Jean became a centenarian on August 21, 2019, with Illinois Governor JB Pritzker proclaiming it 'Sister Jean Day' across the state of Illinois.
+Sister Jean became a centenarian on August 21, 2019, with Illinois Governor JB Pritzker proclaiming it "Sister Jean Day" across the state of Illinois.

 On August 21, 2022, the plaza outside the Loyola CTA station was dedicated to Sister Jean in commemoration of her 103rd birthday.

 As Schmidt celebrated her 105th birthday, she identified the secrets to living a long life as "loving others and God, taking care of your mind and body, and interacting with young people".
 She would also receive a proclamation from US President Joe Biden, in recognition of her lifetime of service.

+In 2026, on what would have been her 107th birthday, Loyola unveiled a statue of Sister Jean on the west quad lawn.